Up until the age of 26 I had absolutely zero debt & couldn’t understand why people bought stuff they couldn’t afford in the first place.

 Check out the illustration below to see it more clearly:

 Simply commit today to getting rid of debt once and for all.
-Commit to decreasing your spending & learn how to save money.
+Commit to decreasing your spending & save money.